 - Consultation in regards to substance abuse, mental Health and community development

-- Lecture scientific conference Sydney, Australia
+- Lecture at scientific conference Sydney, Australia

 - Lecture scientific conference Prague, Czech Republic